 It is not just Internet trolls.
 These days, it is often not safe for women to speak up anywhere - online, on air and in print.
 What can be done about the barrage of intimidation, threats, and abusive comments that seem determined to silence our voices?
 In the lead up to International Women’s Day, we tackle online harassment against women in media.

-Join Manisha Krishnan, senior writer for VICE Canada; Heather Mallick, columnist with the Toronto Star; and Janet McFarland, business reporter with The Globe and Mail, for this discussion on the hazards of being a female journalist online and the policies and resources that can help make newsrooms and online communities welcoming to all.
-This discussion will be moderated by Piya Chattopadhyay, host of CBC Radio’s Out in the Open.
+Manisha Krishnan, senior writer for VICE Canada; Heather Mallick, columnist with the Toronto Star; and Janet McFarland, business reporter with The Globe and Mail, discuss the hazards of being a female journalist online and the policies and resources that can help make newsrooms and online communities welcoming to all.
+This discussion was moderated by Piya Chattopadhyay, host of CBC Radio’s Out in the Open.

 Tuesday, March 7

 Doors open: 5:30 p.m. | Discussion: 6:00 p.m. | Reception 7:30 p.m.

 MANISHA KRISHNAN is VICE.com Canada's senior writer, reporting on subjects such as vigilante pedophile hunting, the cannabis industry, systemic racism, and sexual violence against women.
 She has also hosted a VICE documentary on Canadian gun culture.
 She has previously written for the Toronto Star, Maclean's magazine, the Calgary Herald and many other publications. @manishakrishnan